• Skip to primary navigation

 For over 200 years, scholars have reduced the vast number of New Testament manuscripts to a manageable set of groups known as text-types.
 These text-types—the Alexandrian, Western, Byzantine (or Syrian), and Caesarean—are well known to biblical scholars for their essential role in understanding the history of the New Testament text and establishing its original form.

-But recently, new methods and manuscripts have led some to question these familiar groupings.
-The arrival of robust data for Acts and Mark in the Editio Critica Maior provides an opportunity to reevaluate the traditional text-types and ask fundamental questions about their definition and use.
+But newer methods and manuscripts have led some to question these familiar groupings.
+The arrival of robust data in the Editio Critica Maior provides an opportunity to reevaluate the traditional text-types and ask fundamental questions about their definition and use.

 Held just outside Oxford, England, the Text & Canon Institute’s second colloquium will bring together an international group of textual scholars to take stock of the current debate, present fresh avenues of understanding, and discuss the implications for New Testament studies.